Arizona Registrar of Contractors Has Made Sweeping Changes to Contractor Regulation

 Aside from the complaint process, the Registrar has also made changes in licensing.
 Among other changes, it has revamped the license classifications, and reduced their number.
 This may mean that contractors who previously qualified and had licenses, or who are seeking to engage in a limited subtrade, may find that they have to get additional training to get or maintain their license.

 These are but a few examples of the changes and their affect on contracting in Arizona.
 Future articles will address specific issues.
-In the interim, if you are presently interacting with the Registrar on a complaint or licensing issue and would like help, please feel free to contact us at 480-222-2225 or to contact us by email to set up an appointment.
+In the interim, if you are presently interacting with the Registrar on a complaint or licensing issue and would like help, please feel free to contact our construction lawyers at 480-222-2225 or to contact us by email to set up an appointment.

 This article is for general information only and not to be construed as legal advice or the basis for formation of an attorney-client relationship between the reader and the author.